discordx-ts/discordx/README.md

 # Why discordx?

-their are fixes and new features for `@typeit/discord#slash` in this package, we have also requested them on original package at [OwenCalvin/discord.ts/pull/62](https://github.com/OwenCalvin/discord.ts/pull/62)
+their are fixes and new features for `discordx#slash` in this package, we have also requested them on original package at [OwenCalvin/discord.ts/pull/62](https://github.com/OwenCalvin/discord.ts/pull/62)

 we are updating this package daily as per discord.js v13 updates.
-If you are using this package, make sure you keep it upto date in your project or use stable package `@typeit/discord`
+If you are using this package, make sure you keep it upto date in your project or use stable package `discordx`

 Thank you, you can open issues or request any feature at github [click here](https://github.com/oceanroleplay/discord.ts/issues)